assemblee-virtuelle/wp-ldp/README.md

-# WP LDP
-LDP Plugin for wordpress - Still under heavy construction
+# LDP Plugin for wordpress
 The goal of this project is to be able to manage (create, list, display) LDP resources directly from a Wordpress site backend.

 # Architecture